mkraenz/mimo-tally-be-py/README.md

 Deployed to Google Cloud Run using Terraform.
 See `infra/` dir.

+Theres still old boilerplate in Deployment docs: [deployment.md](./deployment.md).
+I still have to read through it to decide what to delete exactly, particularly wrt to all the GitHub Actions things.

 ### Some env vars

 The input variables, with their default values (some auto generated) are: